BLANK-TH/elevator-bot-resources/commands.md

 #### Command: `captchagen [number of characters]`
 Generates a image captcha, default number of characters is 5.
 The generator will start to bug out if you go beyond 13.

+### Reaction Count
+#### Command: `reactioncount <message link/id> [dns]` **OR** `rc <message link/id> [dns]`
+Counts the number of reactions on the message with the message link you specified.
+You can also use the message ID but that will only work if the message with the ID you are trying to reference is in the same channel as the one the command is being used in.
+By default, bot reactions are subtracted to count bot reactions, add the parameter `dns` to the command.

 ### Animated Emoji Sender
 #### Command: `animatedemoji <emoji name>` **OR** `animemoji <emoji name>` **OR** `ae <emoji name>`
 If you don't have nitro and you want to send an animated emoji, you can use this command.
 It will search a